NCAR/ccpp-scm/scm/doc/TechGuide/chap_cases.rst

 The scripts here require a few python packages that may not be found by default in all python installations.
-There is a YAML file with the python environment needed to run the script in ``ccpp-scm/environment-ufsreplay.yml``.
+There is a YAML file with the python environment needed to run the script in ``ccpp-scm/environment-ufscasegen.yml``.
 To create and activate this environment using conda:

 Create environment (only once):

 .. code:: bash

-  > conda env create -f environment-ufsreplay.yml
+  > conda env create -f environment-ufscasegen.yml

-This will create the conda environment ``env_ufsreplay``
+This will create the conda environment ``env_ufscasegen``

 Activate environment:

 .. code:: bash

-  > conda activate env_ufsreplay
+  > conda activate env_ufscasegen

 .. _`ufscasegen`: